Susan Enriquez: Unang Hirit

-In 2010, she was one of the hosts in the morning TV show Unang Hirit.
+In 2010, Enriquez was one of the hosts in the morning TV show Unang Hirit.
 She returned to the program in 2013.

 iJuander

-In 2011, she co-hosted GMA News TV's iJuander with Cesar Apolinario.
-The show's format centered on Filipino identity, folklore, beliefs, and cuisine and earned the Anak TV Seal on the same year it began.
+She is one of the original hosts of news magazine show, iJuander since 2011.
+The show's format centered on Filipino identity, folklore, beliefs, and cuisine and earned the Anak TV Seal on the same year it premiered.
+Enriquez went solo after her original co-host, Cesar Apolinario died in December 2019.
+Later on, her fellow reporter Mark Salazar (from 2021 to 2023), and then actor-comedian Empoy Marquez (since 2024) respectively became her co-hosts.

-Other TV shows
+Other programs

-On October 22, 2012, she was the host for GMA News TV's morning show Kape at Balita together with Joel Reyes Zobel, Mariz Umali, and Michael Fajatin.
+On October 22, 2012, she hosted GMA News TV's morning show Kape at Balita together with Joel Reyes Zobel, Mariz Umali, and Michael Fajatin.
 In addition, she was part of i-Witness creating documentaries and Emergency hosted by Arnold Clavio.

 Aside from iJuander, Enriquez is currently serving as the host of Pera Paraan since it premiered on July 22, 2020, via GMA News TV.
-It was a part of the New Normal: The Survival Guide line-up by GMA Public Affairs.
+It was originally a part of the New Normal: The Survival Guide line-up by GMA Public Affairs.
 The show was carried over when GMA News TV was rebranded to GTV.
 It later moved to GMA on October 16, 2021.

+On March 20, 2023, Enriquez replaced Emil Sumangil as one of the hosts in the news magazine program, Dapat Alam Mo! after the latter focused on his anchoring duties in 24 Oras and hosting Resibo: Walang Lusot ang May Atraso.

 Captivity

-Enriquez was kidnapped by Abu Sayyaf while at work in Basilan on April 20, 2000, and was one of the journalists held in captivity.
-While other journalists were freed, she remained behind allegedly because one of the leaders was infatuated with her and planned to make her a spouse.
+Enriquez was one of a group of journalists, kidnapped by Abu Sayyaf while working in Basilan on April 20, 2000.
+While other journalists were freed, she allegedly remained behind because one of the leaders was infatuated with her and planned to make her a spouse.
 Her release was made possible through the help of Noli de Castro.